kqdtran/ninjascraper/README.md

 ### FAQs
 Q: Why don't you write something automatically get exams for us without too many additional arguments like what Vaishaal did for CS?

-A: I would love to, but I need to study for finals next week too...
-Beside, I'm inexperienced so that may not be feasible right now (there is no automatic mapping like HKN for other departments afaik).
-I will try to do that when I can!
+A: I would love to, but I need to study for my finals next week too...
+Beside, I don't really know how to do it at the moment.
+I will try to look into that when I can!

 Q: Can I run this with Python3?

-A: Currently, no. Python3's urllib.request is pretty annoying and will require a lot of syntax's editting.
-Again, I will try to port it to Python3 in the near future.
+A: Yup!
+Python3 is fully supported.
+(Or at least I tested with both 2k and 3k on my local machine and they all worked fine...)

 Q: This is so cool!
 Thanks!

-A: You're welcome :) Please thanks Vaishaal Shankar as well.
+A: You're welcome :) Please say thanks to Vaishaal Shankar.
 He did almost everything.
-I basically just tweaked it a little bit, added in this big README file to make it clearer and support all other courses beside CS courses.
+I basically just tweaked it a little bit to work for other department's courses, added in this big README file to make it clearer.

 ### Original Description by Vaishaal Shankar